Trends

 Select which scan root to analyze from the dropdown.
 Each root maintains independent trend data.

-Tip: If you select a root on the Browse or Alerts page before navigating to Trends, the same root will be pre-selected automatically via the shared root context.
+Tip: If you select a root on the Browse or Integrity page before navigating to Trends, the same root will be pre-selected automatically via the shared root context.

 Date Range Filtering